Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-Legends about En no Ozunu’s supernatural achievements are plentiful, though.
-For example, the ascetic is said to be served by two Japanese yokai (supernatural creature) named Zenki and Goki.
-The Heian Era compendium Shoyoku Nihongi also described En no Ozunu as capable of commanding natural spirits and ogres, and bounding them when they disobey.
+Folklorically, though, legends about En no Ozunu’s supernatural achievements are plentiful.
+For example, the ascetic is said to be served by two Japanese yokai (supernatural creatures) named Zenki and Goki.
+The Heian Era compendium Shoyoku Nihongi also described En no Ozunu as capable of commanding natural spirits and ogres, and binding them when they disobey.

 While heading to China on a pilgrimage, the mystic was even said to have explained the wisdom of the Buddhist Lotus Sutra to 500 tigers while in the Korean Peninsula.

 In addition, as the founder of Shugendō, En no Ozunu was the first Japanese yamabushi (山伏).
 The current distinctive appearance and practice of these mountain ascetics are largely based on classic depictions of En no Ozunu.

 Shugendō itself continues to attract significant numbers of practitioners in Japan too, with the Three Mountains of Dewa in Yamagata Prefecture the most famous Shugendō pilgrimage site.
 In recent years, classic Shugendō practices, such as endurance testing under a raging waterfall, also found much popularity with foreign visitors seeking more unique travel experiences.